iamVP7/mozwebext_book/manuscript/_generated/pandoc/WebExtension_search.md

 ## Assembling our Power Search Extension Parts

 Previously we learned about different parts for building our Power Search Extension.
-We have to create context menu using the search engines avaialble, get selectionText value and search it in the search engine we have.
+We have to create context menu using the search engines available, get selectionText value and search it in the search engine we have.

 ### Writing manifest.json